Criminal Law – Sex Crimes

 There are a number of Sex Crimes that come down to he said/she said.
 Frequently law enforcement officers will try to get a statement from a suspect and/or offer them the opportunity to “set the record straight.”
 In an earlier post we talk about what to do when the police want to talk to you.
 Please speak with an attorney prior to making any statements to law enforcement.

-If you are under investigation for a Sex Crime, you should have an attorney.
+If you are under investigation for a Sex Crime, you should consult with one of the best criminal defense attorneys you can find.
 There are times when an attorney can prevent criminal charges from being filed.
 If charges cannot be avoided an attorney can arrange for you to surrender to the authorities to avoid having Law enforcement officers coming to your home or work to arrest you.
 Once you have been charged there are a number of things that can be done to fight your charges.
 Remember that you are innocent until proven guilty.